 The first question to ask yourself is if your organization has the DNA required to support a broad-scale Kubernetes implementation.
 By “DNA,” we don’t mean only technical know-how.
 Bringing Kubernetes into an organization is a major effort that can affect many groups.
 For that effort to succeed, there must be good communication between those groups, trust, and a willingness to take on new challenges together.
 In particular, the relationship between the applications teams and the operations teams needs to be healthy.
 People must be willing to set aside rivalries and politics so they can collaborate with each other towards a common business goal.

 As you can imagine, this can become a heated topic.
-If you’re interested in what others in the community are saying, here are a couple Tweets to get you started:

 Another way to look at this question is to ask yourself where your organization sits in terms of its adoption of DevOps.
 To quote the 2020 State of DevOps report:

 We still see that most organizations are struggling to expand DevOps beyond a few pockets of success.
 One reason DevOps often fails to expand further is that most enterprises are structured in ways that create misaligned incentives and lack of accountability or ownership over the outcomes they’re supposed to be driving.

 We have seen a greater likelihood of success within our own customers that have experience practicing “Cloud Engineering”, “DevOps”, “Site Reliability Engineering”, and/or other more collaborative and engineering-oriented approaches to infrastructure.
 You might want to evaluate your own organization.
 A good guide is DevOps Maturity Model.